Ties de Kock

 After working toward this goal for some months, we're pleased to present a first look at the new RIPEstat:

-This will become the default interface for RIPEstat as of 26 February 2025.
-Until then, to get a head start on collecting feedback for the new UI, we invite you to take a look at the beta version above and share any feedback you might have so we can keep learning and incorporating your input into the design.
+This will became the default interface for RIPEstat on 26 February 2025 [update 26/02/2025: we have launched the new UI as planned!].
+Until then, to get a head start on collecting feedback for the new UI We invite you to take a look at the beta version above and share any feedback you might have so we can keep learning and incorporating your input into the design.

 So what’s new with the new RIPEstat UI?